Homomorphisms into a simple Z-stable C*-Algebras: Preliminaries

-Any {unital} simple AH-algebra without dimension growth has property (J).
-Moreover, for AH-algebras with property (J), one has the following uniqueness theorem:

-\begin{thm}[11.7 of \cite{Lin-AU}] Let $C$ be a unital AH-algebra with property (J) and let $A$ be a unital simple C*-algebra with $\mathrm{TR}(A) \leq 1$.
+\begin{thm}[Theorem 5.10 \cite{Lin-AU11}] Let $C$ be a unital AH-algebra and let $A$ be a unital simple C*-algebra with $\mathrm{TR}(A) \leq 1$.
 Suppose that $\phi,\psi : C\to A$ are two unital monomorphisms.
 Then $\phi$ and $\psi$ are approximately unitarily equivalent if and only if

 \end{thm}